UniversalDependencies/docs/_bor/index.md

 #### Number

 There are different ways of forming the `plural` of nouns in Bororo: deleting the last syllables of nouns ending in -*edu*, substituting the last vowel by -*e*, adding *e* to the singular form, adding -*doge* to the stem, adding -*ge* to nouns ending in -*rewy*, -*wy*, -*epa*, -*are*.
 There are also instances of irregular plural forms, ablaut with change of final vowel, and some forms that do not vary in the plural.
+What all plural forms have in common, is the ending -_e_ of all plural forms.

 ### Tags